egaxegax/egaxegax.github.io/songs/abc/Adams Bryan/All For Love.md

 (I'll be a man of good faith.)
   ***D   Dsus4    D***
 then in love you live.
-(I'll make a stand I won't break.)
+(I'll make a stand, I won't break.)
   ***D/F#           G***
 I'll be the rock you can build on,
   ***D/A***